Common name: German chamomile, Roman chamomile

 Science: Chamomile has been found to exhibit anti-inflammatory activity in vitro and inhibit the COX-2 pathway (Srivastava et al., 2009).
 Another study found a methanol extract of German chamomile had anti-oxidant properties, while they also showed the essential oil displayed anti-microbial properties (Roby et al., 2013).

 One double blind placebo controlled clinical trial of a German chamomile extract in capsules found a significant reduction in anxiety in comparison with a placebo over 8 weeks (Amsterdam et al., 2009).
 Another study examining German chamomile essential oil found it relived the symptoms of Carpal tunnel syndrome when applied over 4 weeks (Hashempur et al., 2015).

-Safety: Chamomile is very safe for the great majority of people.
+Safety: High.
 However, a minority of people may have an allergy to chamomile and that getting their skin in contact with the herb will cause itching or perhaps a rash.
 In these cases, drinking the tea will also cause some swelling or discomfort.
 On the other hand, chamomile tincture will almost certainly not cause an allergic reaction, as it appears to be the pollen in the plant that causes this reaction, the pollen does not remain present in the tincture.

 Capsules may also be taken, follow dosage on the packaging, in the anxiety trial (Amsterdam et al., 2009) up to five 330mg capsules were taken per day.